 Now you’ve connected your Riddle quiz to your Zap, you now get to tell zapier.com what to do with the Riddle data.

 You can send quiz leads and responses to:

 - Google Docs

-- or any of the hundreds of apps supported by Zapier
+- or any of the 2,000 other apps supported by Zapier

 Lets look at two examples: MailChimp and Google Docs

 Sure Riddle supports MailChimp’s API – but MailChimp’s API is pretty limited.

 If you want to collect more than just name and email from your lead form, you need to add fields to your MailChimp list.

 - Go to your list’s settings – and add more fields

 - Check out our above example above.
 We added the fields “Birthday” and “quizresult” to a standard MailChimp list.
 These will be filled with data from the Riddle.